 OpenLot = 1000 x (0.002/1000) = 0.002

-The above example produces a value smaller than 0.01 and so OpenLot will be 0.01, if any customer requires nanolots then please email info@tropicsforex.com.
+The above example produces a value smaller than 0.01 and so OpenLot will be 0.01.
+If you require nanolots then please email info@tropicsforex.com.

-TakeProfit - this is the value in pips that the initial positions will set to close orders, this is set small as Tropics is designed for scalping.
+TakeProfit - this is the value in pips that the initial positions will set to close orders.
+This is set small as Tropics is designed for scalping.
 (Default = 10.0)

 EmergencyStop - this is effectively a stop loss feature for the complete basket of open trades.
 (Default = 1000 pips).
 However back tests show that better results are achieved with higher values e.g. 3000

-StopOpenNewTrade - This feature will stop the opening new trades before it reaches MaxRecoveryOrders but the EA will continue to manage the existing open trades as per all the other settings.
+StopOpenNewTrade - This feature will stop the opening new trades before it reaches MaxRecoveryOrders, but the EA will continue to manage the existing open trades as per all the other settings.

-OFFset
+Offset

-The offset function is designed to limit drawdown and in the case of fast moving markets such as XAUUSD can take advantage of large swings that are going against the grid.
-If enabled the offset will place a trade in the opposite direction to the grid recovery trades of equal value to the total or some greater size, this features works particularly well with commodities.
+The offset function is designed to limit drawdown and in the case of fast moving markets, such as XAUUSD, Tropics can take advantage of large swings that are going against the grid.
+If enabled, the offset will place a trade in the opposite direction to the grid recovery trades of equal value to the total or some greater size.
+This feature works particularly well with commodities.
+Even though the offset is used, the rescue positions for the original position is still opened as usual.